kailanak1/recipe-blog/README.md

 ## Acknowledgements

-Nouran Mahmoud's Tutorial Tagging from Scratch in Rails My classmates, instructor, and coach for all their help.
+Nouran Mahmoud's Tutorial Tagging from Scratch in Rails.
+My classmates, instructor, and coach for all their help.